 3. Meanwhile, peel the eggplants and trim off the ends.
 In a large pot simmer the eggplant peels and ends in the vegetable stock.

-6. In your grill, spread the soaked woodchips over the hot charcoal and let the smoke emerge.
-Grill the tomatoes and garlic with the cover on and vent open, flipping each once their exteriors are blistered..
+6a.
+In your grill, spread the soaked woodchips over the hot charcoal and let the smoke emerge.
+Grill the tomatoes and garlic with the cover on and vent open, flipping each once their exteriors are blistered.
 Remove the garlic cloves once they’re browned on both sides.
 Remove the tomatoes once the skins are falling off and they are no longer firm to touch.

 7. Core the tomatoes with a small paring knife and remove the skins by hand, they should come off rather easily.
-Blend the tomatoes and eggplant in a food processor until desired texture is achieved.
+Blend the tomatoes, garlic and eggplant in a food processor until desired texture is achieved.

 8. Finely slice the onion.
 In a large pot over medium high heat, sauté the onion, tomato paste and thyme in approximately 4 tablespoons of olive oil – stirring frequently – until the onions are translucent and slightly browned.
 Add 1 teaspoon of kosher salt.
-Add the blended tomato and eggplant mixture.
+Add the blended tomato and eggplant mixture, and vegetable stock.

 9. Cook at a low boil for approximately one hour, stirring frequently.
-For a smoother consistency, feel free to pulse the soup in the food processor in batches, the return to the stovetop to continue simmering until ready to serve.
+For a smooth consistency, feel free to puree the soup in batches using a blender.
+Or you can puree only half for a medium consistency.
+Continue simmering until ready to serve.
 And if you’re not a vegan, feel free to top each serving with some grated Swiss Gruyere cheese.

 YIELD: about 8 servings